- A buyer persona is a semi-fictional representation of one of your target audiences.

 Highly targeted and customized messaging helps your brand to differentiate itself from competitors.
 Whereas competitors may have similar offerings, your precision-targeted messaging could be the difference between noise that clutters their lives and a breakthrough connection that helps them to build affinity with your brand.

-Why you need buyer personas in your content strategy
+Why you need customer personas in your content strategy

 Without buyer personas, your business would be in the dark.
 For instance, you wouldn’t know what content to create, what product qualities and benefits to highlight, what pain points to address, or what emotions to evoke.
 In short, you wouldn’t know how to best help your customers.
 And you’d run the risk of bombarding your entire audience with too much content that they just don’t care about.